Samuel-Lubliner/local-library-django-tutorial/notes/7-Generic-list-and-detail-views.md

 ## Overview

-Generic class-based views reduce the amount of code needed for common view patterns.

-For detail pages:
+- Use generic class-based list views for listing multiple records, and detail views for displaying individual records.
-- Extract information from URL patterns and pass it to the view.
+- Extract information from URL patterns and pass it to the view using pattern matching with regular expressions.
-- Use detail views for displaying individual records.
-- Use generic class-based list views for listing multiple records.
-- They reduce the amount of view code needed.
+- These views reduce the amount of view code needed, streamlining the development process.
-- When using generic class-based list views, paginate data to handle large datasets efficiently.
+- Implement pagination in list views to efficiently handle large datasets.
+- Apply these concepts to create pages to view our books and authors, passing data from URLs to the views.

 ## Book List Page